 Students should pass the remedial courses within one year.
-Failure to pass the remedial courses will result in suspension from the University.
+Failure to pass the remedial courses will result in expulsion from the University.
+Please see the section on College Readiness in this catalog for more information.

 5.2.12.
 Academic Honors